MIT-TESSE/goseek-challenge/README.md

 Note that we've provided four phases -- some to support development.
 Only the leader of the **Competition Phase with Perception Pipeline** will be declared the competition winner.

+## Citing

+If you participate in GOSEEK and write a paper or a report about your entry, please cite:

+- D. Yadav, R. Jain, H. Agrawal, P. Chattopadhyay, T. Singh, A. Jain, S. B. Singh, S. Lee, D. Batra, “EvalAI: Towards Better Evaluation Systems for AI Agents”, arXiv:1902.03570, 2019.
+- A. Rosinol, M. Abate, Y. Chang, and L. Carlone.
+Kimera: an open-source library for real-time metric-semantic localization and mapping.
+In IEEE Intl.
+Conf. on Robotics and Automation (ICRA), 2020.

 ## Acknowledgements

 First, we would like to thank [Rishabh Jain](https://rishabhjain.xyz/) and the rest of the team at [EvalAI](https://evalai.cloudcv.org/) for providing their infrastructure and personal time to support this challenge.
 We must also acknowledge the team behind [The Habitat challenge](https://github.com/facebookresearch/habitat-challenge) for being pathfinders of RL challenges with online submissions.
 Their challenge and associated infrastructure was inspiration for many of our own decisions.